jingye-xu/FoodNutritionDatabaseSystem/README.md

 # FoodNutritionDatabaseSystem
-This is a project for the database class
+This is a project for the database class.
+Motivaiton: for a healthy life, we want to monitor and control what main nutrients we take in every day.
+Therefore, we want to design this food nutrition database, which contains basic food nutrition information, such as how much protein or calories are in 100g of boiled eggs.

 ## Usage
 ### 1. Generate self-signed certificates